MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/perimeter-networks.md

 # Perimeter networks

 [Perimeter networks][perimeter-network] enable secure connectivity between your cloud networks and your on-premises or physical datacenter networks, along with any connectivity to and from the internet.
-They're also known as demilitarized zones (DMZs).
+A perimeter network is sometimes called a demilitarized zone or DMZ.

 For perimeter networks to be effective, incoming packets must flow through security appliances hosted in secure subnets before reaching back-end servers.
-Examples are the firewall, intrusion detection systems, and intrusion prevention systems.
+Examples include the firewall, intrusion detection systems, and intrusion prevention systems.
 Before they leave the network, internet-bound packets from workloads should also flow through the security appliances in the perimeter network.
 The purposes of this flow are policy enforcement, inspection, and auditing.

 Perimeter networks make use of the following Azure features and services: